dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 The alternative is to enable memory randomization.
 Before every iteration, the harness is going to allocate random-size objects, keep them alive and re-run the setup that should allocate the actual memory.

-You can read more about it [here](https://github.com/dotnet/BenchmarkDotNet/pull/1587), it requires understanding of what distribution is and how to read it.
-It's also out of scope of this document, but [Pro .NET Benchmarking](https://aakinshin.net/prodotnetbenchmarking/) book has two chapters dedicated to statistics and can help you get a very good understanding of this subject.
+You can read more about it [here](https://github.com/dotnet/BenchmarkDotNet/pull/1587).
+It requires an understanding of what distribution is and how to read it.
+It's also out of scope of this document, but [Pro .NET Benchmarking](https://aakinshin.net/prodotnetbenchmarking/) has two chapters dedicated to statistics and can help you get a very good understanding of the subject.

 No matter how you are going to benchmark your code, you need to keep in mind that **the larger the input, the more you can benefit from vectorization**.
 If your code uses small buffers, performance might even get worse.